lsst-sqre/nublado1/README.md

   self-signed certificate.

 * You will need to create a GitHub application, either on your personal account or in an organization you administer.
-Given that you're installing a cluster that uses GitHub organization membership to determine authentication decisions, you probably want to create the application within the primary organization you want to grant access to.
+If you use the setup given here, then you're installing a cluster that uses GitHub organization membership to determine authentication decisions, and therefore you probably want to create the application within the primary organization you want to grant access to.
 The `homepage URL` is simply the HTTPS endpoint of the DNS record, and the callback URL appends `/hub/oauth_callback` to that.

 * The `jupyterhub/sample_configs` directory also contains a configuration to use `cilogon.org` with the NCSA identity provider.
-  It can serve as a template for using a different identity provider.
+  If you want to use that as-is you can link the configuration directory to it rather than to the GitHub sample config.
+It can serve as a model for using a different identity provider.

 * These instructions and templates generally assume Google Container Engine.
 If you are using a different Kubernetes provider, you will